percevalw/pret/docs/tutorials/sharing-state.md

 # todos[i] == new_todos[i] for all i except 0
 ```

+## Pret's store system

-Pret takes inspiration from [valtio](https://github.com/pmndrs/valtio/) and provides a simple way to manage state in your components.
-A store can be created and shared between components.
-Access to the store data and mutations are recorded, such that the app knows which component should be re-rendered when a given part of the state changes.
+Pret provides a simple way to manage state in your components.
+A store, powered by [Yjs](https://github.com/yjs/yjs) and [py-crdt](https://github.com/y-crdt/pycrdt), can be created and shared between components.
+Mutations to the state are made easy, and the app automatically knows which components should be re-rendered when a given part of the state changes.

 To create a store, we use the `create_store` wrapper: